 A Note on Code Availability

-NCD 136 does not list specific CPT, HCPCS, or ICD-10 codes.
-This is not unusual for older NCDs that predate current code sets, but it creates a real hydrophilic contact lens billing problem for your team.
+NCD 136 does not specify CPT or HCPCS codes in the current policy data.
+This is not unusual for older NCDs that predate current code structures.
+It also creates a real problem for your billing team.

 Get the Full Picture